Last Updated on September 6, 2023 by Tim Wells

 However, when you create a Plex collection, you’re making it at the library level.

 Anyone you share your library with will be able to see the collection as well.

 It may seem confusing at first, but Plex makes it easy to set up collections.
 You can make a new collection using a filter or adding titles individually.

-This section, will cover setting up a manual Plex collection using both methods first before moving on to Smart Collections in the following sections.
+This section will first cover setting up a manual Plex collection using both methods before moving on to Smart Collections in the following sections.

 The basic concepts are the same for both manual and smart collections.
 However, there are some critical differences in how they work after you’ve created them.